Let’s talk about HR’s biggest challenge in 2019 — employee engagement.

 Human Connection: The Key to Employee Engagement

 Humans are hardwired to connect.
 Moreover, the human brain cannot function at its fullest potential unless we’re part of a healthy group.
 Once that connection is there, we are innately driven to work harder, be more motivated and deliver our best ideas.

 But what does this mean for your employee surveys and other HR initiatives?

 Employee engagement approaches must mimic science to be truly effective.
 To echo a previous point, surveys can be used as a way to foster a relationship and a sense of trust with your employees.
 Giving employees a regular, permanent voice boosts engagement partly because it empowers them to receive resources they need for strong performance outcomes.

 Employee surveys can serve as a vehicle for trust, but leadership must do their part to keep the trust alive.
 Offer transparency into survey results, be open about expectations and treat every survey as a two-way conversation, as you would in a healthy relationship.
 That’s how you create an aligned vision, values and in-office relationships that optimise engagement.

 So dive in deeper.
 Strive to understand your employees and what unleashes their engagement.
 And to do that, you have to ask the right questions, and, ultimately, listen.

-If you want your HR surveys or initiatives to work, you must abandon stale approaches that give “corporate initiatives” its bad connotation.
+If you want to improve employee engagement surveys, you must abandon stale approaches that give “corporate initiatives” its bad connotation.

 You must put engagement and a positive culture first.